rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 only sees an implementer of the `GenKill` trait, which only allows the `gen` and `kill` operations for mutation.

+### "Before" Effects

-Observant readers of the documentation for these traits may notice that there are actually *two* possible effects for each statement and terminator, the "before" effect and the unprefixed (or "primary") effect.
-The "before" effects are applied immediately before the unprefixed effect **regardless of whether the analysis is backward or forward**.
+Observant readers of the documentation may notice that there are actually *two* possible effects for each statement and terminator, the "before" effect and the unprefixed (or "primary") effect.
+The "before" effects are applied immediately before the unprefixed effect **regardless of the direction of the analysis**.
+In other words, a backward analysis will apply the "before" effect and then the the "primary" effect when computing the transfer function for a basic block, just like a forward analysis.

 The vast majority of analyses should use only the unprefixed effects: Having multiple effects for each statement makes it difficult for consumers to know where they should be looking.
 However, the "before" variants can be useful in some scenarios, such as when the effect of the right-hand side of an assignment statement must be considered separately from the left-hand side.

 ### Convergence